YiMihi/elm-with-jwt/outline.md

     - About Elm
     - About JSON Web Tokens
 - Installing Elm
-    - How to install Elm globally
+    - How to install Elm globally: `npm install -g elm`
+    - How to create an Elm project:
+        - `elm package install`
     - Dependencies / build config
 - Hello World Elm app
     - Create a basic main view